Attention Overload: Choice under Attention Overload

-This implies that there exists something better than $c$ in the set $\{b,c,d\}$.
-However, we could not identify whether this alternative is $b$ or $d$ (might be both). { $\lrcorner$} \end{myexp}

-As the above example demonstrates, identification from regularity violation may not be informative when there are more than two alternatives in the smaller set.
-Notice that from Lemma~\ref{lemma:Regularity Violation at Binary Comparisons} we are able to claim revealed preference between two alternatives.
-However, when the smaller set contains more than two alternatives, we only know there is some alternative better than $c$ in the smaller set.
-We put this observation in the following Lemma.
+Proposition \ref{lemma:Regularity Violation at Binary Comparisons} provides a guideline to easy-to-implement revealed preference analysis without knowledge about each particular representation.
+A natural question is whether we can generalize the implication of Proposition \ref{lemma:Regularity Violation at Binary Comparisons} for an arbitrary set $T\subseteq S$ instead of only for binary sets.
+The answer is not straightforward because identification from regularity violation may not be as sharp when there are more than two alternatives in the smaller set.
+From Proposition \ref{lemma:Regularity Violation at Binary Comparisons}, we are able to claim revealed preference between two alternatives, but when the smaller set contains more than two alternatives, we only know there are some alternatives better than $a$ in the smaller set.
+To see this, suppose not, and $a$ is the best alternative in the smaller set.
+We must have $\pi(a|T)=\phi(a|T)$.
+Given that $\phi(a|T)=\pi(a|T)<\pi(a|S)\leq \phi(a,S)$, it contradicts the attention overload assumption.
+We put this observation in the following proposition.